mahmoudmohamedramadan/custom-fresh/README.md

 ### Refreshing migrations

-You can except specific tables during refreshing the database inside your project using:
+You can exclude specific tables during refreshing the database inside your project using:

 ```BASH
 php artisan fresh:custom users password_resets